radiantlogic-v8/documentation-ido/documentation/admin-controls/manage-dashboards/create-a-dashboard.md

 * Category
 * Priority: Display order within the category.
 * Status: Sharing status (Private or Shared).
-* Recipients: Sharing target, if applicable.
+* Shared with: Shows if the dashboard is being shared with someone.
 * Description

 Dashboards can be sorted by clicking on any column header.
 Use the filter box above the list to narrow results by matching titles or descriptions (e.g., entering "stats" will display dashboards containing that term).